Dirac1235/WLanguange/README.md

-## interpret — small Flex/Bison-based interpreter
+## WLanguage — small Flex/Bison-based interpreter

 A small interpreter/parser project implemented with Flex (lex) and Bison (yacc).
 It parses a simple expression language, constructs an AST, and interprets or prints results.
 The codebase contains the lexer, parser, AST utilities, and a small example input in `examples/`.